jkrn/GAN_TensorFlow/README.md

 The file "main.py" contains the Python source code.
 The training images need to be placed in the folder "images".
-The folder "assets" contains the image shown below.
+The folder "assets" contains the images which are shown below.

 ### Overview of the Generative Adversarial Network (GAN)